kitswas/git-for-all/Chapters/chapter3.md

 # Working remotely

-Now that you have a basic understanding of Git, you are probably feeling like a shark in a fishbowl.
+Now that you have a basic understanding of git, you are probably feeling like a shark in a fishbowl.

 ![Shark in a fishbowl](images/shark_in_a_fishbowl.svg)

-> I have heard of people using Git to contribute to open source projects and for collaboration, but am not sure how to do that.
+> I have heard of people using git to contribute to open source projects and for collaboration, but am not sure how to do that.

-Till now, you have been learning how to work with Git on your local machine.
+Till now, you have been learning how to work with git on your local machine.
 In this chapter, you will learn how to work with remote repositories.

 ## Remote repositories